 Aside from affecting the taste of your tap water, dissolved minerals like iron, manganese, and magnesium can result in plumbing issues by causing scale buildup in the water pipes.
 This can lower the flow of water to your delivery systems and reduce the efficiency of the water heater, dishwasher, water pump, and furnace.

 Hard water also makes cleaning agents such as soaps and detergents less effective, resulting in yellowing or stained laundry, as well as stained dishes and sinks.

-On top of that, it’s dehydrating to the skin, makes house cleaning a chore, and raises the amount of hair shampoo and conditioner required to clean your hair and body, not mention that it makes rinsing off the residue of cleaning products challenging.
+On top of that, it’s dehydrating to the skin, makes house cleaning a chore, and raises the amount of hair shampoo and conditioner required to clean your hair and body, not to mention that it makes rinsing off the residue of cleaning products challenging.